Daeyeonggak Hotel fire: Fire

 The fire was reportedly due to an explosion of propane gas that had been used as cooking fuel in a coffee shop, located on the second floor.
 The fire burned for ten hours.
 Many were unable to find the exit in the darkness.
 The fire department's ladders only reached the eighth floor, trapping those from the ninth to the 22nd storeys.
 Only eight people were reported as being rescued from windows.

 Twelve helicopters, including some from the United States military bases, were mobilised to try to rescue guests from the roof using aerial slings.

 Victims

-At least thirty-eight people died leaping from windows to escape the inferno, some clinging to mattresses in an attempt to survive the fall.
+At least 38 people died leaping from windows to escape the inferno, some clinging to mattresses in an attempt to survive the fall.
 At least one man fell to his death from a helicopter.
 Sixty-nine people were reported as injured with many of them listed in serious condition.

 The 162nd death was that of Yu Sien-yung, the minister of the Taiwanese embassy in Seoul, who lived alone in the hotel.
 He was trapped in the burning building for more than 10 hours and died in hospital, aged 64, on 4 January 1972.

 Legal

-The authorities arrested eight people in connection with the disaster.
+Authorities arrested eight people in connection with the disaster.
 These included Kim Yong-san and four other hotel officials, who were charged with carelessness and improper construction, as well as two former city officials and a fire officer on charges of negligence.